dubzn/dubzn/README.md

 ## 👋 About Me
 Independent developer in the Starknet ecosystem for nearly 3 years, focusing on building games and tools in the on-chain space.
 Throughout this time, I have been contributing to multiple open-source repositories within the ecosystem and actively participating in various in-person events and hackathons.
-Currently, I'm working at **[Caravana Studio](https://github.com/caravana-studio)**, developing **[Jokers of Neon](https://alpha.jokersofneon.com/)** and exploring new ways to integrate blockchain into gaming.
+Currently, I'm working at **[Caravana Studio](https://github.com/caravana-studio)** as Cairo developer, developing **[Jokers of Neon](https://alpha.jokersofneon.com/)** and exploring new ways to integrate blockchain into gaming.

 ---
 ## 🏆 Hackathons & Competitions